ASPIRE offers a variety of special programs designed to help students discover and nurture their creative potential.

 JTF Australia is a two-day festival of all thing’s theatre for young people, and it happens to be held in Newcastle’s very own Civic Precinct.
 The festival consists of adjudications, student workshops, professional development for teachers, the New Works Showcase, an awards ceremony and the largest collection of Aussie musical theatre lovers all under the one roof!

 ASPIRE’s piece for 2024 included songs and dialogue from the hit Broadway show, ‘Legally Blonde the Musical Jr’ and our ensemble won an award for Outstanding Acting.
-Every ensemble member played a vital role in telling a short version of the story and each performer is on stage at all times throughout.
+Our piece for 2025 included songs and dialogue from the hit Broadway show, ‘Seussical Jr’ and our ensemble was selected as one of the Outstanding Productions of the festival.
+This incredible recognition meant our students had the opportunity to perform on the Civic Theatre mainstage, sharing their energy and talent with the entire festival audience of over 1400 people.
+Every ensemble member plays a vital role in telling a short version of the story and each performer is on stage at all times throughout.
 It is a fast paced, high-energy program that will show you everything there is to love about musical theatre.

 Dramafest